ericvicenti/navigation-rfc/Docs/Containers.md

 ## NavigationContainer.create

-It can be very tedious to pass the `onNavigation` and `navigationState` props around throughout your entire application.
-To aleviate this, we have provided a higher-order "container" component that you can use to provide components with these props, so long as they are rendered under a `RootContainer`:
+It can be very tedious to pass the `onNavigate` prop around throughout your entire application.
+To aleviate this, we have provided a higher-order "container" component that you can use to provide components with this prop, so long as they are rendered under a `NavigationRootContainer`:

 ```
-<NavigationContainer.RootContainer
+<NavigationRootContainer
-  initialState={new NavigationState(0, ['First Route'])}
+  reducer={MyReducer}
-  renderNavigator={(navigationState, onNavigation) => <ExampleComponent />}
+  renderNavigation={(navigationState) => <ExampleComponent />}
 ...

 class ExampleComponent {
   render() {
-    <Text onPress={() => { this.props.onNavigation(new ExampleAction()) }}>
+    <Text onPress={() => { this.props.onNavigate(new ExampleAction()) }}>
-      At index {this.props.navigationState.index}.
-Tap to make action
+      This action will work, even though `onNavigate` was not directly passed in
     </Text>
   }
 }
 ExampleComponent = NavigationContainer.create(ExampleComponent);
 ```

-If `navigationState` or `onNavigation` are actually passed to the container as props, the values will override the props for the container and for all sub-containers.
+If `onNavigate` is actually passed to the container as a prop, it will override the handler for the contained component and for all sub-containers.